-Man injured in 'two car' incident
+Paramedic triggered crash investigation

 "The inquiry is at an early stage and officers remain at scene to establish the exact circumstances.

-"Atlas Road is shut between Polermo Street and Sprinburn Road."
+"Atlas Road is shut between Polermo Street and Springburn Road."